Associate Lecturer/Lecturer in Policing Studies

 - $68,696 to $116,171 pa (plus 17% superannuation)

 - Teaching focussed

-We are currently seeking applications from suitably qualified and experienced individuals in various areas of specialisation of policing and law enforcement to teach and undertake subject development in the Associate Degree in Policing Practice for students studying to be a Police Officer with the NSW Police Force.
+We are currently seeking applications from suitably qualified and experienced individuals in various areas of policing and law enforcement to teach and undertake subject development in the Associate Degree in Policing Practice.

 To be successful you will have:

 - A relevant qualification greater than an associate degree appropriate to the discipline

 - Current knowledge and understanding of policing through industry engagement or scholarly activity